 - Every adult leader is required to complete Youth Protection before they can be registered with the Grand Teton Council BSA.
-It is not unreasonable to expect to achieve 100% youth-protection trained. - Leader-specific training is part of the required preparation for leaders to know how to implement the scouting program effectively.
-We hope our leaders will take advantage of significant opportunities for advanced trainings like Wood Badge & Powder Horn. - Every Adult Leader should be familiar with and utilize "The Guide to Safe Scouting" in all their scouting activities.
+We will continue to strive to achieve 100% youth-protection trained leaders. - Leader-specific training is part of the required preparation for leaders to know how to implement the Scouting program effectively.
+We hope our leaders will take advantage of significant opportunities for advanced trainings like Wood Badge & Powder Horn. - Every Adult Leader should be familiar with and utilize "The Guide to Safe Scouting" in all their Scouting activities.